UziTech/promisificator/README.md

 The argument index to place the callback for `promisify`.

 Negative values will be from the end of the function arguments.
+Positive values start at 0.